-Software tools are the modern day weapons that enable CFOs reach their goals and accomplish their objectives.
+Software tools are the modern-day weapons that enable CFOs to reach their goals and accomplish their objectives.
 Today, those are SaaS tools, and these are the top categories any startup CFO has on their radar:

 - People and pay management